-Our TEP summary report is publicly posted.24 The TEP members unanimously agreed that discharge to community is an important measure concept, noting that return to a community setting is frequently the ultimate goal of rehabilitation.
-Further, TEP members stated that collecting and reporting DTC rates could be a powerful motivator for providers to work toward facilitating successful return to the community.
-We also received several public comments during our call for public comment25 and during the FY 2017 IRF PPS rulemaking process26 supporting the importance of the DTC-PAC IRF QRP measure as a quality indicator in IRF settings.
+Our TEP Summary report is publicly posted.
+The TEP members unanimously agreed that discharge to community is an important measure concept, noting that it is frequently the ultimate goal of rehabilitation, and gathering and reporting this outcome could be a powerful motivator for staff and residents to work toward functional goals to achieve this outcome.
+We also received several public comments during our call for public comment and during the FY 2017 SNF PPS rulemaking process supporting the importance of the DTC-PAC SNF QRP measure as a quality indicator in SNF settings.